Aly-Tomato/ChocAn-Systems-Simulator/README.md

 	The system should be runnable with ChocAnSystem.jar, member_directory, and provider_directory in the same directory with the line below. java -jar ChocAnSystem.jar

+	The system's javadocs should be generated with the below line without any errors or warnings. javadoc -d chocAnJavadocs *.java

 Coding Conventions
 	Tab, so the spacing can set to whatever the individual wants.